 Fraudulent Transfer Case Law in Florida

-One of the cases discussed here involves the firm directly.
+One of these cases involves the firm directly.
 In BankFirst v.
 UBS Paine Webber, Jon Alper was a named party.
-The Fifth District’s holding established that attorneys and financial advisors who implement lawful asset protection planning are not liable under Florida’s fraudulent transfer statute.
+The Fifth District’s holding established that attorneys who implement lawful asset protection planning are not liable under Florida’s fraudulent transfer statute.

 Speak With a Florida Asset Protection Attorney